-When it’s something we have to consider walking home from work in the dark, its fair to not beat ourselves up over being fearful when abroad.
+It’s something we have to consider walking home from work in the dark.
+It’s fair to not beat ourselves up over being fearful when abroad.

 But we can all be victims of ignorance.
 I never realised how much I’d been affected by the language I’d repeatedly heard surrounding Arabic people and how dangerous they are.

 We can’t be perfect.
-But it’s important to recognise your own ignorances to start being able to work on breaking them down!
+But it’s important to recognise your own ignorance to start being able to work on breaking them down!